 A further explanation of the stages of endometriosis can be found HERE

 What does the disease look like!

-Endometriosis can develop in almost any color, shape, size and location.
+Endometriosis can develop in almost any colour, shape, size and location.
 This includes clear, microscopic implants that can lodge themselves on the underside of organs or beneath the skin.
 The implants can be black, blue, red, brown, clear, and vary from microscopic to clearly visible in size.

 The implants or growths can be spread throughout the entire abdominal cavity including the bowel, bladder as well as the outer walls of the uterus, the ovaries and fallopian tubes.
 One of the most common sites for endometrial growths is on the ovaries.